Kids Eat in Color is committed to providing informative articles based on scientific evidence.

 Try serving dessert with dinner.
 This will make dessert and all foods equal.
 If serving dessert with dinner does not work for your family, it can also be offered with other foods during snack time or other meals.
 The main thing to remember is that however dessert is presented, it shouldn’t be tied to eating a certain amount of the meal.

-10. Model the behavior you want to see
+11. Model the behavior you want to see

 Let your kid see you eat a variety of different foods.
 If there is a food you don’t enjoy, try it in front of your child.
-It’s okay to let them know that you are learning to like this food.
+It’s OK to let them know that you are learning to like this food.
 You can say, “I’m learning to like this food.
 Maybe I’ll try more another day.”

 You can model how to talk about the foods on your own plate, use neutral language to discuss dessert, and even play with your own food to help them engage with theirs!